Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/Terminals/dotNet/ConfigurationWizard.md

 The Hub will check for an existing Fr8 Account with the Fr8 Admin role.
 If it does not find one, it will redirect to the wizard, allowing you to setup an account.

+This master administrative account once created, will be configured as default system user account.
+That system user account is used for running internal Fr8 plans, like monitoring manifest registry submissions and processing events.